geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	‎In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

-10. In the **Groups** list, verify that the **Manufacturing** and **Purchasing** groups appear. <br/>
+10. In the **Groups** list, verify that the **Manufacturing** group appear.
+However, you should also verify that the **Print Operators** group does not appear.
+As mentioned previously, built-in groups such as the Print Operators security group are not synced, even when you add memmbers to the group as you did in Task 3. <br/>

-	**Note:** You may need to wait up to 10 minutes before the two new groups appear.
-Continue to refresh the list until you see the groups.
+	**Note:** You may need to wait up to 10 minutes before the Manufacturing group appears.
+Continue to refresh the list until you see the group.

 11. In the **Groups** list, locate the **Manufacturing** group.
-Scroll to the right and verify the value in the **Sync status** column (this column appears by default for Groups, and it appears to the right of the group Type column).
+Scroll to the right and verify the value in the **Sync status** column (this column appears by default for Groups, and it appears to the right of the **group Type** column).
 For this security group, hovering your mouse over the **Sync status** icon indicates that it was **Synced from on-premises**.

 12. Select the **Manufacturing** group to open the **Manufacturing** group window.

 13. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains the three members that you assigned.
 Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center.

 14. In the **Manufacturing** group window, select the **Members** tab.
-Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner); this will be different from the Purchasing distribution group that you’ll validate next.
-Also note the three members that you assigned to it. <br/>
+Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner).
 Close the **Manufacturing** group window.

-15. In the **Groups** list, select the **Purchasing** group.

-16. In the **Purchasing** group window, select the **Members** tab.
-Recall that for the Manufacturing group, no owner was automatically assigned during the sync process because the group was a Security group.
-However, since the Purchasing group is a distribution group, note that Holly Spencer was automatically assigned as the group owner, as well as being assigned as a group member.
-Also note that the three members that you had assigned to the on-premises group do not appear as group members in Microsoft 365.
-The reason for this is that while distribution groups are synchronized to Microsoft 365, their members are not.
-Therefore, the synchronization process automatically assigns the group owner as the only member of the distribution group that appears in the cloud. <br/>

-	Close the **Purchasing** group window.

-17. Now let’s examine these groups using Windows PowerShell.
+15. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **Powershell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.

-18. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>
+16. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>

 	‎**Connect-MsolService**

-19. In the **Sign in** dialog box, log in as **Holly@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name) and password of **Pa55w.rd**.
+17. In the **Sign in** dialog box, log in as **Holly@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name) and password of **Pa55w.rd**.

-20. Run the following command that retrieves all the Office 365 groups:   <br/>
+18. Run the following command that retrieves all the Office 365 groups:   <br/>

 	‎**Get-MsolGroup**

-21. In the list of groups that’s displayed, you should verify that you can see the **Research, Manufacturing,** and **Purchasing** groups.
+19. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the **Print Operators** group.

-22. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, select the **ObjectID** for the **Research** group in the prior list, right-click on it and select **Copy**.   <br/>
+20. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, select the **ObjectID** for the **Research** group in the prior list, right-click on it and select **Copy**.   <br/>

 	‎Then run the following command to retrieve this group (where **{ObjectID}** is the ObjectID of the Research group; when you get to this point when entering the command, right-click and select **Paste** to paste in the ObjectID that you previously copied): <br/>

 	‎**Get-MsolGroupMember -GroupObjectId {ObjectID}**

-23. Verify the membership of the Research group does NOT contain the users who you earlier removed from the group in AD DS.
+21. Verify the membership of the Research group does NOT contain the users who you earlier removed from the group in AD DS.
 The users who were removed from the group were:

 	- Cai Chu